nikolabogetic/website-metrics/README.md

 GitHub Actions workflow is used to build and test the application automatically.

 ### Running pytest manually in virtual environment:
-For tests, it is assumed that connetion parameters and Kafka certificate files are configured (either using `init_config.py`, or manually).
+For tests, it is assumed that connection parameters and Kafka certificate files are configured (either using `init_config.py`, or manually).

 ```
 $ python3 -m venv venv